aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/removing-header-and-footer/_index.md

 title: Removing Header and Footer – Aspose.Words for .NET
 articleTitle: Removing Header and Footer
 linktitle: Removing Header and Footer
-description: "Remove headers or footers from a document easily and fast instead of using VSTO."
+description: "Remove headers or footers from a document easily and fast instead of using VSTO in C#."
 type: docs
 weight: 60
 url: /net/removing-header-and-footer/